gabrielscapim/gabrielscapim/README.md

 -->

 - I have a Bachelor's degree in Electrical Engineering from the State University of Maringá.
-- I am currently studying Web Development at Trybe and pursuing a Master's degree in Computer Science at the State University of Maringá.
+- I'm currently studying Web Development at Trybe.
+- I'm pursuing a Master's degree in Computer Science at the State University of Maringá.

 ### Technologies & Tools